-To recieve optimal performance of Sybase SQL Server on your Windows NT network, ideally use four systems.
-The first system would be configured as the Primary Domain Controller with Windows Internet Name Service (WINS), Dynamic Host Configuration Protocol (DHCP), and Gateway system.
+To receive optimal performance of Sybase SQL Server on your Windows NT network, ideally use four servers.
+The first server would be configured as the Primary Domain Controller with Windows Internet Name Service (WINS), Dynamic Host Configuration Protocol (DHCP), and Gateway system.
 This system would incur all of the overhead of user logins, network gateway functions and user permissions.
-The second system would be configured as the Backup Domain Controller.
-The third system, configured as a Server participating in a Windows NT Domain, would be dedicated as the Sybase SQL Server.
-The fourth system, also configured as a Server participating in a Windows NT Domain, would provide shared file and print services.
+The second server would be configured as the Backup Domain Controller.
+The third server, configured as a server participating in a Windows NT Domain, would be dedicated as the Sybase SQL Server.
+The fourth server, also configured as a server participating in a Windows NT Domain, would provide shared file and print services.

-For additional information on Primary Domain Controllers, Backup Domain Controllers, and Servers, refer to the Microsoft Windows NT Server, Concepts and Planning Guide.
+For additional information on Domain Controllers, refer to the Windows NT Server, Concepts and Planning Guide.